overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

   <img src="./Figures/style_transfer.png" width="100%"/>
 </p>

 At the left side, it is the original image; and in the middle there are two style images.
-If we regard the style distance and the content distance as the loss, and optimize to get a new image which minimize the style distance with the style image and the content distance with the content image, an new image could be got.
+If we regard the style distance and the content distance as the loss, and optimize to get a new image which minimize the style distance with the style image and the content distance with the content image, the images on the right side will be generated.
 The new image will keep the content in the original image, while the style will be similar to the style image.
-At the right side there are two images generated by the style transfer algorithm.

 How do they define the style loss and the content loss?
 The content distance is straight forward - they define the content loss to be the squared L2 distance between two feature maps, which could be got from a per-trained deep neural network like VGG.
 The content distance (or the loss) is defined as the formula above.
 For the style loss, things are a little bit complicated: they firstly compute the correlation between two different feature maps in the same layer, and use the result to construct a correlation matrix G, which is defined below.
 Then, they compute the squared l2 distance from the correlation matrix G of the style image to the correlation matrix G of the original image, and normalize the result to make sure it keeps the same scale with the content distance.